-Snap On Dentures vs All On 4 Dental Implants FAQs
+Snap On Dentures vs 4-on-1 Full Mouth Dental Implants FAQs

-Snap-in dentures are not the same as all-on-4 dental implants.
+Snap-in dentures are not the same as full mouth dental implants.
 Snap-in dentures are a non-permanent solution to dental issues.
-Snap-on dentures are made of a bulkier, less durable material than All-on-4 dental implants.
-As well, All-on-4 dental bridges—the artificial teeth themselves—are permanently affixed to the implant posts.
+Snap-on dentures are made of a bulkier, less durable material than full mouth dental implants.
+As well, full arch dental bridges—the artificial teeth themselves—are permanently affixed to the implant posts.
 Snap-on dentures have to be removed each night for cleaning and the prosthetic (fake teeth) will need to be replaced every 5 years.
-You never have to remove all-on-4 dental implants and they don’t require replacement.
-All-on-4 dental implants are the most stable and durable of all solutions for missing teeth.
+You never have to remove 4-on-1 full arch dental implants and they don’t require replacement.
+4-on-1 full arch dental implants are the most stable and durable of all solutions for missing teeth.

 Yes.
 Snap-in dentures will cover the roof of your mouth and require close contact with your upper palate to stay in place.
 This leads to difficulty speaking clearly, altered taste perception, and gagging.